STILL FEAR-RIDDEN, FRUSTRATED, FORGOTTEN and FED-UP:

 It’s truly unfortunate (though not surprising) that help had to come from outside our own country.
 And yes, I do intend to pursue the IVIC porphyria experts’ offer to “probe it right.”
 Because doing so will not only help Jill, but will re-light the candle of hope for so many other patients, caregivers and their families who’ve been left far too long in the dark.

-There is no a doubt that the opinion presented by the Venezuelan team will challenge the US/European porphyria model.
-Since its beginning, APF has insisted that unless excessive levels of urinary biochemicals (until recently ALA and PBG; more recently, the focus has turned to PBG) excretion during extreme porphyria-type activity, the attack cannot be attributed to porphyria.
+There is no a doubt that the opinion presented by the Venezuelan team will challenge the US/European diagnostic model for acute porphyrias.
+Since its beginning, APF has insisted that unless excessive levels of urinary biochemical (until recently ALA and PBG; more recently, the focus has turned to PBG) excretion during extreme porphyria-type activity, the attack cannot be attributed to porphyria.
 In my opinion, publishing the statement, “I was only seventeen when I suffered my first attack of Porphyria” [Howe, D.L.; Porphyria, A Lyon’s Share of Trouble, pg.2], twenty two years after APF was established was disingenuous to say the least.
 Because since that time, plenty of patients with DNA and/or bio-family members with porphyria but without biochemical proof were (and continue to be) routinely denied acknowledgement that the attacks they suffer are porphyria-related.
 And they aren’t warned to avoid triggering agents like certain medications or chemicals.
 All because their bodies did not generate excessive levels of biochemical “proof” in voided urine while in porphyria attacks.

 It is well known in porphyria circles that Ms. Howe was among the first patients treated with the not-yet-then-FDA-approved orphan medication Panhematin® which she credits with saving her life.
 Thankfully, she made a desperate yet fortuitous decision to try it because decades later when my daughter in the crosshairs of life-threatening AIP activity at age 12, I was grateful that she and other US individuals had been compassionate human “guinea pigs” years before.
 Since then, Panhematin® has saved my daughter’s sanity (and life) many times.